Read-The-Question/rtq-review/docs/architecture/review-outcome-workflow.md

 ### 4. Leave canonical TOML unchanged until sync

 Approval is a recorded instruction, not an immediate mutation.
-After the review request succeeds, the TOML question or answer remains in its original state.
+After the review request succeeds, the selected content or image track remains in its original state.
 This pull boundary keeps canonical edits visible, reviewable, and under the operator's control.